ioBroker/ioBroker.docs/docs/en/admin/log.md

 By clicking on this icon, the entire log on the host is permanently deleted.

 ### 5 - Download log
-With this button you can download a complete daily log of the last days from the directory / opt / iobroker / logs:
+With this button you can download a complete daily log of the last few days from the directory / opt / iobroker / logs:

 ![Log download](../../de/admin/media/ADMIN_Log_download.png)